Blogs

 Understand why they were terrible.

 We think about notifications all day long, every day of every year.
-And we built NotificationAPI to give your product the notification system it deserves: simple, configurable, and user-centric.
+We built NotificationAPI to give your product the notification system it deserves: simple, configurable, and user-centric.